-Professor of Social Ethics
+Professor of Social Ethics and Latinx Studies

 - B.A., Florida International University